DalCTF/UofTCTF2025/Misc/Racing/README.md

 ## Analysis

 The problem provides us the [source code](./chal.c) of a `C` program and a machine to be connected via `SSH`.
-The machine contained an executable of the source code provided with the `setuid` flag enabled.
+The machine contained an executable of the source code provided with the `setuid` flag enabled inside the `/challenge` folder.
 It also contained a file `flag.txt` on the system's root.

 ## Solution